 Kabam's Google Search campaigns were a great success, with the channel growing from $0 to $3 million in under a year.
 The cost-per-install metrics were among the lowest of any Kabam campaign, and the high quality of users coming through Search made it the company’s highest ROI channel.

-Thanks to the results of the Asia Pacific launch, Kabam plans to continue to expand their YouTube marketing alongside Search, and continue their expansion into new countries.
+Thanks to the results of the Asia Pacific launch, Kabam plans to continue to expand its YouTube marketing alongside Search, and continue its expansion into new countries.

 “We wouldn’t have been able to scale as quickly and effectively without Google’s help.”
 Kabam Senior Marketing Manager of User Acquisition